Goddy01/Goddy01/README.md

-- 👋 Hi, I’m @Goddy01
+- 👋 Hi, I’m Godwin Adigun.
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Django for Back-End
+- 🌱 I’m a Backend Developer.
-- 💞️ I’m looking to collaborate on Software Development
+- 💞️ I look forward to collaborating on projects that employ backend engineering.
-- 📫 How to reach me adigungodwin2@gmail.com
+- 📫 How to reach me adigungodwin2@gmail.com.

 <!---
 Goddy01/Goddy01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.